NicholasEwing/War-of-the-Ring-Card-Finder/README.md

 * __Assets__
 	* ~~create all image assets for card background (shadow / fp)~~
 	* ~~turns out there are 4 card size variants per faction, turn these into image assets as well~~
-	* create all image assets for card type (only need FP character icon now)
+	* create FP character icon
+	* create Special Hunt Tile icons
 * __CSS__
 	* ~~create basic CSS styling for cards~~
 	* ~~figure out proper CSS styling & spacing for card text - each card size has its own styling rules~~